-Dr. Coleman is a graduate of the University of New Mexico School of Medicine.
+Dr. Faith A. Coleman is a graduate of the University of New Mexico School of Medicine.
 She completed her family practice residency at Wm.
 Beaumont Hospital, Troy and Royal Oak, MI, consistently ranked among the United States Top 100 Hospitals by US News and World Report.
 Her experience includes faculty appointments to a family practice residency and three medical schools, as well as Director of Women's and Children's Health Promotion Programs with the NE Texas Public Health District.
 Dr. Coleman is widely published on health, practice management, family and parenting.
 Her passions include the well-being and education of children and families.

 Receiving the Diagnosis Surely it feels overwhelming to receive a diagnosis of Lewy body dementia (LBD).
 How do you keep putting one foot in front of the other?
 How do you take the next breath?
 Your world just shattered.
 All you see in your future is a black hole.
 You

 Alzheimer’s disease can have a very noticeable onset.
 Unfortunately, it is uncommon for a victim of Alzheimer’s to seek help themselves.
 Often, it is a family member or friend that steps in to suggest a visit to the doctor.
 It is essential to know the early signs of Alzheimer’s.
 Once

 It is not news that getting a proper night’s sleep is beneficial for your brain health.
 Astoundingly, sleep deprivation increases the likelihood of Alzheimer’s disease through the activation of a protein associated with the disease.
 Due to the obvious correlation between proper sleep and the prevention of Alzheimer’s, it is